tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 networks and infrastructures.
 Thus, in support of unambiguous identification, we recommend that an instrument’s associated metadata is published in a common language, specifically US English.
 Currently, two variants of the metadata schema exist.
-The original PIDINST schema [5]_, based on the evaluation of use cases collected by the working group, is used for prototypical implementation of metadata properties in the ePIC infrastructure.
-A second variant provides a mapping between PIDINST metadata properties and DataCite Metadata Schema 4.3 [6]_.
+The original `PIDINST schema`_, based on the evaluation of use cases collected by the working group, is used for prototypical implementation of metadata properties in the ePIC infrastructure.
+A second variant provides a `mapping between PIDINST metadata properties and DataCite Metadata Schema 4.3 <PIDINST DataCite schema_>`_.

 Using common terminologies
 --------------------------